-"May all our actions be centered in the Heart."
+"May our actions be centered in the Heart."

 Amitabha Buddha, the "Lord of Infinite Light," is associated with deep awareness and wisdom.
 His hands are held in the dhyana mudra gesture which represents transforming our cravings into wisdom through meditation.
-In honor of Amitabha Buddha and the Bodhisattva, this page is dedicated to providing resources for our own inner work.
+In honor of Amitabha Buddha and the Bodhisattva, this page provides resources for our own inner work.

 Karida members celebrate the inner work of creating poetry as meditation.
 This image of a bridge is a link to a collection of verses that have been written by Karida members and friends, so that you may share in this meditation.
 We encourage submissions of your poetry.